hille721/ansible-variables/README.md

 ### More customization

-With `--help` you will see which furhter arguments are possible, e.g. you can set the path to your inventory with `-i`
+With `--help` you will see which further arguments are possible, e.g. you can set the path to your inventory with `-i`

 ```plain
 ansible-variables mywebserver -i /path/to/inventory